jkbptrsn/FinPy/README.md

 Development guidelines and coding standards
 - PEP 8 is followed rigorously (unless...)
-- Docstrings in classes and functions are mandatory (format?)
+- Docstrings in Google format are mandatory
-- Annotations (type hinting) are mandatory
+- Type annotations are mandatory
+- Unit tests...

 Miscellaneous
 - Good resources for learning Python